NVIDIA/NeMo-Guardrails/docs/README.md

 The following guides explain in more details various specific topics:

 * [Extract User Provided Values](./user_guide/advanced/extract-user-provided-values.md): Learn how to extract user-provided values like a name, a date or a query.

+## Evaluation Tools

+We provide a set of CLI evaluation tools and experimental results for topical and execution rails.
+There are also detailed guides on how to reproduce results and create datasets for the evaluation of each type of rail.

+* [Evaluation Tools and Results](./../nemoguardrails/eval/README.md): General explanation for the CLI evaluation tools and experimental results.
+* [Topical Rail Evaluation - Dataset Tools](./../nemoguardrails/eval/data/topical/README.md): Dataset tools and details to run experiments for topical rails.
+* [Fact-checking Rail Evaluation - Dataset Tools](./../nemoguardrails/eval/data/factchecking/README.md): Dataset tools and details to run experiments for fact-checking execution rail.
+* [Moderation Rail Evaluation - Dataset Tools](./../nemoguardrails/eval/data/moderation/README.md): Dataset tools and details to run experiments for moderation execution rail.

 ## Architecture Guide